jesseallison/diamonds_ELO/README.md

 - [ ] Replace markov with machine learning

 **Done**
+- [x] (Derick)Add session chooser to "I am theater" link from portal
+- [x] (Derick)Add session chooser to "I am poet" at the top in case poet needs to rejoin session
 - [x] simplify the sesssion chooser
 - [x] Fix up corpii corpus files.  lilghettoqueer-corpus is functional, but the others cause failure.  probs bad syntax
 - [x] Create new portal for audience to find performance currently running